DFHack/dfhack/docs/Lua API.rst

 * ``dfhack.units.isNightCreature(unit)``

-  The unit is undead, but not a vampire.
+  The unit is a Night Creature.

 * ``dfhack.units.isSemiMegabeast(unit)``

-  The unit is undead, but not a vampire.
+  The unit is a semi-megabeast.

 * ``dfhack.units.isMegabeast(unit)``